Best App to Stop Mindless Scrolling (iPhone, 2026)

 Brick is a small NFC-tagged hardware device.
 Selected apps stay locked until the user physically taps the phone against the Brick.
 To unlock, the user has to walk to where the Brick is stored.

 For mindless scrolling, the physical step defeats autopilot in a way no software can.
 The user reaches for the phone unconsciously, finds the apps locked, and has to consciously decide whether to walk to the Brick.
 The conscious decision is the interrupt.
-Reddit threads on r/getdisciplined endorse Brick for users at the strict end of the scrolling spectrum.
+The pattern r/getdisciplined keeps landing on is that deleting apps does not work on its own, and that what moves screen time is replacing and restructuring rather than relying on restraint.
+Brick is the hardware end of that idea.

 The trade-off is hardware cost (~$59 once).
 For users who tried software-only blockers and bypassed them, Brick adds the physical step that the autopilot cannot route around.